inyong37/Study/_Computer/Software/System.md

       - Ubuntu MATE (by Ubuntu Mate Team, from October 2014, based on GNOME 2 in version 18)
     - Raspberry Pi OS (formely Raspbian, by Mike Thompson, Peter Green and foundation, from June 2012)
   - Fedora (formerly Red Hat Linux, by Red Hat of IBM, from November 2003) | Workstation | Server | IoT
+    - CentOS Stream (by Red Hat of IBM, from November 2021 with version 8)
     - Red Hat Enterprise Linux (by Red Hat of IBM, from Febuary 2000)
-    - CentOS (by Red Hat of IBM and community, from May 2004, until December 2021 with version 8)
+    - CentOS Linux (by Red Hat of IBM and community, from May 2004, until December 2021 with version 8)
-    - CentOS Stream (by Red Hat of IBM, from November 2021 with version 8)
-    - Rocky Linux (by Rocky Enterprise Software Foundation (RESF), from April 2021)
+    - Rocky Linux (by Rocky Enterprise Software Foundation (RESF), from April 2021 with version 8)
   - OpenWrt (by Linksys, from 2007, used for most of Router Platform)
   - Android (by Android of Google, from September 2008, used for Mobile Platform)
     - Wear OS (formerly Android Wear, from March 2014 with Android 4.4W, used for Android Smart Watch)